yookoala/user-profile-tabs/README.txt

 If your User Profile page is way too stuffed with fields (e.g. from Paid Membership Pro), this plugin will inject CSS and Javascripts to re-organize sections in "Account Management" sections into tabs.
 All fields under H3 will be re-organized in tabs.

+== Screenshots ==

+1. Install, activate, and then the User Profile page is no longer messy.
+2. The "Name" section of default WordPress user profile page becomes a tab.
+3. The "Contact Info" section of default WordPress user profile page becomes a tab.

 == Frequently Asked Questions ==

 = How do I use this plugin? =